guyklages/Python-SDK/README.txt

     web.redirect(create_response['account_uri'])

-Try it!
+6) Try it!
-^^^^^^^
+^^^^^^^^^^

-These examples are put together into a working web app in ``wepay-example.py``.
-If you already have web.py installed, you can run it by simply doing ``python wepay-example.py``.
-If you open the app in your browser you should be redirected to WePay to authorize the app.
-After you authorize, you should get redirected around a bit and end up on your new account page with a kitty picture.
+These examples are in a working web app in ``wepay-example.py``.

+If you already have web.py installed,
+    you can run it by simply doing by doing ``python wepay-example.py``.

+If you open the app in your browser,
+    you should be redirected to WePay to authorize the app.

+After you authorize,
+    you should get redirected around a bit and end up on your new account page with a kitty picture.

 License
 ^^^^^^^